dansmyers/ComputerOrganizationAndArchitecture/README.md

 As your course facilitator, I will make every effort to adhere to the topics and schedule described in this syllabus.
 However, I reserve the right to make changes for the good of the course.

+## AI Policy Statement

+I will allow you to use AI tools on most assignments in this class.
+I encourage you to use AI tools to engage with class material.
+For example, using AI for interactive tutoring can be an effective way to learn.

+Some assignments, however, are only useful if they’re done by you, yourself, without AI assistance.
+I will provide you with instructions on how you are and are not allowed to use AI on each assignment.
+Using an AI tool on an assignment that prohibits it is academic misconduct and a violation of the Honor Code.

+Keep the following facts in mind when you’re using AI tools.

+- AI isn’t a shortcut.
+You should plan to spend about the same amount of time on an assignment with AI that you would have spent pre-AI, but produce better quality results.
+Mediocre AI-generated content is easy to create, but worthless.
+Raise your standards!

+- AI models can hallucinate facts, including citations, quotes, and dates.
+Don’t trust the output of a model unless you know that it’s true or can check it against an independent source.
+AI works best on subjects you know well.

+- Critically evaluate all results produced by an AI tool—for correctness, of course, but also for quality.
+Ask yourself: Is this good?
+Is it doing what I want?
+How can it be improved?
+You’re responsible for the quality and correctness of the finished product.
+AI-supported writing requires taste and judgment—practice thinking like an editor.

+- Don’t simply accept the first response.
+You may need to ask a question multiple times, in different ways, to get a useful result.
+Generic prompts yield generic output.
+As you practice interacting with AI, you’ll learn how to use it as a collaborator.

+- Learn the strengths and weaknesses of your tools and choose the right tool for the task.
+We’ll talk about this in class.

+- AI models are software tools, not magic.
+Remember that you are always in control, and you’re free to accept, reject, or change AI-generated content.

 ## Honor Code
 Membership in the student body of Rollins College carries with it an obligation, and requires a commitment, to act with honor in all things.
 The student commitment to uphold the values of honor--honesty, trust, respect, fairness, and responsibility--particularly manifests itself in two public aspects of student life.
 First, as part of the admission process to the College, students agree to commit themselves to the Honor Code.
 Then, as part of the matriculation process during Orientation, students sign a more detailed pledge to uphold the Honor Code and to conduct themselves honorably in all their activities, both academic and social, as a Rollins student.
 A student signature on the following pledge is a binding commitment by the student that lasts for his or her entire tenure at Rollins College: